dysnix/helmfiles/README.md

 helmfiles:
   - path: helmfiles/releases/ingress-nginx/helmfile.yaml
     values:
-      - _preset:
+      - _set:
+          resources:
+            limits:
-          limit_cpu: 137m
+              cpu: 137m
 ```

-You might have noticed that we didn't specify any preset in the example above, however we override the preset value for `limit_cpu`.
-Indeed this is totally valid due to the fact that **the default preset values are set automatically**.
+You might have noticed that we didn't specify any preset in the example above, however we override the preset value for `resources.limit.cpu`.
+Indeed this is totally valid due to the fact that **the default preset values are set automatically** (well depends might depend on a release, ingress-nginx does have the default resources).

 ### Customize a release